josh-works/josh-works/readme.md

 I [like to grab coffee with people](https://josh.works/coffee).
 If you're in Golden, and the weather's warm enough to be outside, let's grab a coffee in person: https://calendly.com/joshthompson/coffee

-If you're _not_ in Golden, lets meet up via Zoom. ☝️ use that URL.
+If you're _not_ in Golden, lets meet up via Zoom. ☝️ use the above Calendly URL.